Standard 10 of the Care Certificate explores the protection and safeguarding of vulnerable adults.

 Experiencing a mental health issue

-Individual may be confused and not realise they are being taken advantage of or not remember what has happened.
+The individual may be confused and not realise they are being taken advantage of or not remember what has happened.
+They may have difficulty distinguishing what is real.
 They may also be afraid of raising concerns.

 Experiencing difficulties with communication